jmwongg/WhackAMole_Game/README.md

 # WhackAMole_Game
-This is a Whack-A-Mole game that records the user's reaction time when they click on the mole before it disappears.
-Before each round begins, users must click the white button in the center of the screen.
-As the game progresses, the rounds become more challenging with the mole disappearing more quickly.
-The game is designed based on Fitts' Law, which relates to Human-Computer Interaction.
+This Whack-A-Mole game is designed to track users' reaction times as they click on the mole before it disappears.
+Each round begins with the user clicking a white button at the center of the screen, and as the game progresses, the difficulty increases as the mole disappears faster.

+The game is based on Fitts' Law, which is central to Human-Computer Interaction.
+You can play the game through the Glitch branch.
+Originally developed by Dr. Abe Karnik (a.karnik@lancaster.ac.uk) as a teaching resource, I customized the code for my own coursework project.